Rove McManus: Charity and community work

-Between 2008 and 2010, McManus was a director of the Australian chapter of the conservation charity Fauna & Flora International, for a period serving as the vice-president.

-McManus has been a patron of international wildlife conservation and animal welfare charity Free the Bears since 2019, having first visited Free the Bears sanctuary in Cambodia in 2008.
-He regularly hosts fundraising events in support of the charities work to rescue and rehabilitate threatened bears in Asia, and has taken part in the charities annual "Night in a Cage" fundraising challenge - most notably spending the night in a cage within an abandoned zoo in Tasmania in 2025 and raising almost $15,000.
+Between 2008 and 2010, McManus was a director of the Australian chapter of the conservation charity Fauna & Flora International, for a period serving as the vice president.
+He has been a patron of international wildlife conservation and animal welfare charity Free the Bears since 2019, having first visited a Free the Bears sanctuary in Cambodia in 2008.
+He regularly hosts fundraising events in support of the charity's work to rescue and rehabilitate threatened bears in Asia and has taken part in the charity's annual "Night in a Cage" fundraising challenge, most notably spending the night in a cage within an abandoned zoo in Tasmania in 2025 and raising almost $15,000.